younesselbrag/codeLlama_ZeroBuilt/README.md

-# codeLlama_ZeroBuilt
-this projecr we will include Full Building Llama Model from Scratch and intergrate RLHF ++ Distrubted Training fairScal and DeepSeep
+# Llama model base done falsh attention

+this Repo will include working on Adaptation Llama model which will re-factor some components in core following :

+- [ ] build flash Attention
+- [ ] implmenet Dilated Attention and Mutli-Heads
+- [ ] buld The Paralle Data